History of the University of Santo Tomas: Benavides monument

-In December 1878, the University Rector conceived the idea of erecting a monument with a statue of the founder in the Plaza de Santo Tomás in Intramuros.
-The Benavides Monument was made in Paris in 1889 through funds collected by the faculty, students and friends of the university.
+In December 1878, the rector conceived the idea of erecting a monument with a statue of the founder in the Plaza de Santo Tomás in Intramuros.
+The Benavides statue was made in Paris in 1889 through funds collected by the faculty, students, and friends of the university.
 It was inaugurated on July 2, 1891 – opening of the school year.
-The monument is a bronze figure of Benavides on a pedestal facing the old campus in Intramuros.
+The statue is a bronze figure of Benavides on a pedestal facing the old campus in Intramuros.
 The base of the statue has the name of the sculptor and year of the make: Tony Noël, 1889.
 The pedestal was decorated with the seals of the Dominican Order and the university, as well as plaques on which were written the history of UST and a brief biography of the archbishop.

 The statue was blown from its place by an artillery shell during the 1945 Battle of Manila, completely obliterating its marble pedestal.
 It was re-erected on November 13, 1946, inside the UST campus in Sampaloc, Manila.

-The present bronze statue of Benavides is in front of the Main Building of the Sampaloc campus, rising on top of a granite pedestal flanked by four lions each bearing the coats-of-arms of the Philippines, Spain, Holy See, and the Dominican Order.
+The present bronze statue of Benavides is in front of the Main Building of the Sampaloc campus, rising on top of a granite pedestal flanked by four lions each bearing the coat of arms of Philippines, Spain, Holy See, and the Dominican Order.
 He dons the rugged habit of the pioneer Dominican missionaries.
-His right hand is elevated in the preaching fashion, his index finger pointing to heavens.
+His right hand is elevated in the preaching fashion, his index finger pointing to the heavens.
 His left hand rests on his chest holding a book bearing the words Santo Evangélico on its cover.
 A skull cap covers his head, and a pectoral cross hangs from his neck, the symbols of Episcopal dignity.

 Establishment

 The university seems to have originated from the Dominican Conventual School of Santo Domingo (known often by the name of Our Lady of the Holy Rosary) with which it carried a common existence until 1611.
 The Dominican Order arrived in 1587.
 A program was held to solemnize the feast of St. Dominic, an old university student at Palencia and the founder of Order of Preachers.
 The celebration was held in the main hall of the cathedral in the presence of prominent dignitaries of all religious orders and of the civil authorities.
 The academic act was directed by a professor of theology, Pedro de Soto.

-From that moment Bishop Domingo de Salazar – first Bishop of the Philippines – was inspired to found a college-university similar to those in Mexico, where religious and lay persons might pursue college studies; and to begin with, a "School of Grammar" was established in addition to the "Escuela de Tiples".
-At that same time, it was determined that fathers Miguel de Benavides and Miguel de Santamaria give conferences in the Episcopal Palace in the cathedral, and in the Convent-School of Santo Domingo.
+From that moment Domingo de Salazar – first Bishop of the Philippines – was inspired to find a college-university similar to those in Mexico, where religious and lay persons might pursue college studies; and to begin with, a "School of Grammar" was established in addition to the Escuela de Tiples.
+At that same time, it was determined that Miguel de Benavides and Miguel de Santamaria gave conferences in the Episcopal Palace in the cathedral, and in the Convent-School of Santo Domingo.